Traversio

 • closure-scoped convenience through SSHClient.withConnection(configuration:_:)

-• one SSH connection must support multiple concurrent shell, exec, SFTP, and forwarding channels
+• one SSH connection supports multiple concurrent shell, exec, SFTP, and forwarding channels

 • reconnect remains an upper-layer concern

-• shell, streamed exec sessions, and raw forwarding channels already expose event-based stream surfaces, and richer shell control plus final forwarding lifecycle semantics remain release work
+• shell, streamed exec sessions, and raw forwarding channels expose event-based stream surfaces, while richer shell control and broader forwarding interoperability are not currently covered

 SFTP